It’s easy for moms to feel guilty if you can’t or decide not to breastfeed. See why you need to stop feeling guilty about not breastfeeding.

 Surviving the newborn stage isn’t exactly the most peaceful time in a parent’s life.
 Imagine piling on extra stress and guilt because you aren’t able to breastfeed.

-Accept what is, including your choice not to continue breastfeeding.
+Accept what is, including your choice or the circumstances for not breastfeeding.
 The initial discomfort of breastfeeding should be just that: uncomfortable—not agonizing.

-It describes how the perceived benefits of breastfeeding have been exaggerated.
-That the benefits are related to the type of parent who breastfeed, than the breast milk itself.
+It describes how the benefits of breastfeeding have more to do with the type of parent who breastfeeds, rather than the breast milk itself.
 And that the benefit to breastfeeding isn’t the looming gap we all assume.

 After unsuccessfully trying to latch on, many moms turn to exclusively pumping breast milk.
 The problem?
 Pumping is time consuming.

 First, pumping isn’t as efficient as a baby.
 You don’t collect the same amount of milk as a baby given the same time.
-Then once you’ve pumped for 20 minutes, you (or someone else) have to feed the baby.
+Then once you’ve pumped for 20 minutes, you then have to feed the baby.
 It’s no wonder few women enjoy pumping.